energysistem/manuals/42556- Earphones Sport/en/09-talk_control.md

 ## Talk Control

-Once you have paired your *Energy Wireless BT Sport*, you can manage your phone calls from the earphones.
+Once you have paired your *Energy Earphones Sport Bluetooth*, you can manage your phone calls from the earphones.

 **Answering a call**

-To answer a call, press any of the volume buttons (4) "+" or (5) "-" once.
+To answer a call, press any of the buttons, the Multifunction (1), Volume - (2) or Volume + (3) once.

 **Ending a call**

-Keep pressed any of the volume buttons (4) "+" or (5) "-" for aproximately two seconds to end a call.
+Press once the Multifunction button (1) to end a call.

 **Recall function**

-You can return your last phone call received from the earphones by pressing button (4) "-" twice.
+You can return your last phone call received from the earphones by pressing the Multifunction button (1) twice.